Observatory hero

 Organic films are fairly easy to make and can be used to modify the surface of a material in order to target a specific functionality.
 Amazingly, these films are typically only one to five nanometers thick — 10 to 50 times the diameter of a hydrogen atom.
 Yet just this thin layer can dramatically change the behavior of the surface.

-For example, clean silicon oxide (the same stuff computer chips are made on) loves water (hydrophillic).
+For example, clean silicon oxide (the same stuff computer chips are made on) loves water (hydrophilic).
 But a single molecular layer can be easily grown on it to convert it to repel water (hydrophobic), so hydrophobic that it floats on water instead of sinks.
 These simple modifications can have profound effects on how proteins interact with surfaces.

 Proteins are nature’s nanomachines, performing the required functions of life.
 Proteins often do their jobs by directly interacting with cell walls, other proteins, and — increasingly — artificial surfaces, such as drug coatings, joint replacements, and stents.
 Because proteins play vital roles in human health, a large number of research groups are studying how proteins adhere to surfaces.